So here’s how to Improve your Photography

 So I asked Lily to turn around so she is facing the light.
 Now my camera and I are in agreement.
 Lily is the star of my picture and we can now see her.
 I am now a smiley mum!

-If you are shooting in Automatic or have a camera that doesn’t allow you to control things such as Aperture or Shutter Speed knowing where your light is and how to use it can improve your images enormously.
+If you are shooting in Automatic or have a camera that doesn’t allow you to control things such as Aperture or Shutter Speed knowing where your light is and how to use it can improve your photography enormously.

 Tip 1 – Know where your light is coming from and make sure it’s behind you.